What is MHIP?

 - An evidence- and outcome-based model of collaborative stepped care to treat common mental disorders

-Since the start of the program in January of 2008, MHIP has served over 18,000 patients and provided psychiatric consultations to 11,000 patients ages 0-100.
+Since the start of the program in January of 2008, MHIP has served over 53,000 patients and provided psychiatric consultations to 52,000 patients of all ages.
 Ongoing evaluation has shown substantial improvements in coordinated care and mental health outcomes.

 The Washington State Legislature